 The performance goal for turnout time is within 80 seconds, 90 percent of the time for fire incidents; within 60 seconds, 90 percent of the time for emergency medical incidents; and within 80 seconds, 90 percent of the time for all other priority incidents.
 The following figure lists turnout time for all incidents as well as specific incident types.
 Turnout times for all incident types exceed standards.
-During 2018, turnout time for fire incidents was within 2 minutes, 17 seconds, 90 percent of the time; within 1 minute, 50 seconds, 90 percent of the time for EMS incidents; and within 2 minutes, 1 second, 90 percent of the time for other incidents.
+During 2018, turnout time for fire incidents was within 2 minutes, 17 seconds, 90 percent of the time; within 1 minute, 50 seconds, 90 percent of the time for EMS incidents; and within 2 minutes, 1 second, 90 percent of the time for the time for the time for EMS incidents; and within 2 minutes, 1 second, 90 percent of the time for the ti